Project Details

 - How long will the RSL ANZAC Village Renewal take?

-We anticipate the full RSL ANZAC Village Renewal Project to take approximately a decade in total.
+We anticipate the full RSL ANZAC Village Renewal Project to take over 10 to 15 years in total.
 The Village Renewal will be delivered in stages.
 The duration of each stage of the Village Renewal will vary.

 - When will construction start?

-Subject to development application approvals and RSL LifeCare approvals, construction of the first stage of the RSL ANZAC Village Renewal is expected to begin in late 2026 or early 2027.
+Subject to development application approvals and RSL Lifecare approvals, construction of the first stage of the RSL ANZAC Village Renewal is expected to begin in 2027.
 We will keep you informed of the timing as we progress through the design and planning process.

 - Will any services be impacted that are currently in operation?

-We will endeavour to minimise the impact of the renewal on residents, site services, and staff.
-Initially, the TLC and pool may be affected as they are likely to be replaced in the first stage.
+We will endeavour to minimise the impact of the renewal on residents, site services, and team members.
+Initially, the TLC and pool will be affected as they will be replaced in the first stage.
 Temporary or permanent alternative locations are being considered for most activities, and we will share these options with you soon for feedback.

 - How will I be kept informed of the program of work?